 Consultant in Paediatric Metabolic Bone Disease, Sheffield Children’s NHS Foundation Trust

-Paediatric bone diseases – improving phenotyping, management and outcomes
+Paediatric rare bone diseases – improving care and outcomes for children and families

-Dr Paul Arundel is the Clinical Lead for the Paediatric Metabolic Bone Disease Service at Sheffield Children’s Hospital.
-His work encompasses the delivery and improvement of care to children and young people with a wide range of bone diseases through collaboration and multidisciplinary team working.
-He enjoys close links with co-located specialist orthopaedic, spinal, neurosurgical, genetics and radiological services.
-Links with the Mellanby Centre for Bone Research and INSIGNEO in Sheffield allow translation of basic science advances into novel therapeutic interventions at all ages from infancy through to young adulthood.
+Dr Paul Arundel has been the lead consultant for the service for children with bone disease at Sheffield Children’s Hospital for a decade.
+His work encompasses the delivery and improvement of care to children and young people with a wide range of rare bone diseases through collaboration and multidisciplinary team working.
+He enjoys close links with co-located colleagues in orthopaedics, spinal surgery, neurosurgery, genetics and radiology as well as with partners in the Mellanby Centre for Bone Research.

 Clinical activity and research interests extend to a wide range of skeletal disorders in childhood.
 Sheffield is one of four centres in England commissioned to provide care for children with complex childhood osteogenesis imperfecta and one of three paediatric centres able to prescribe asfotase alfa (recombinant alkaline phosphatase) to children with severe, childhood-onset hypophosphatasia.
 Alongside “general” clinics for children with known or suspected bone disease, he runs paediatric clinics dedicated to achondroplasia, and to disorders of mineralisation.